About

 ❥“If death causes you no pain when you are dead, it’s foolish to allow the fear of it to cause you pain now.” – Epicurus

-❥ I use a wide range of materials in my work such as Roadkill animals i have found whilst out cycling, foraged bones from long hikes on the moors and the woodlands, crystals, naturally deceased insects, dried mushrooms , lichen, moss, stones as well as repurposed found objects and copper and steel salvaged from skips and dumps.
-Everything i use is ethically and legally obtained.
+❥ I use a wide range of materials in my work such as Roadkill animals i have found whilst out cycling, foraged bones from long hikes, animals found dead on people's property, farm donations, dead rats from my allotment neighbours, responsibly sourced crystals, found dead insects (found in old buildings and on windowsills, sheds and outhouses) , dried mushrooms , lichen, moss, stones as well as repurposed found objects and copper and steel salvaged from skips and dumps.
+Everything i use is sustainably and legally obtained.

 ❥ I process all roadkill and bones myself in my art studio.
+I use a variation of maceration buckets, composting and rot pots.
 I bury the leftover animal remains i have no use for in my plots and in my compost heap on my allotment to feed the plants, they love it!
 They especially love left over bone dust from my carvings.
-After months of natural decay i retrieve the bones from the earth where i buried them and clean them up to use in my art.
+After months of natural decay i retrieve the bones from where i buried them and clean them up to use in my art using the sun, soap and then H202 for whitening.
+I never use bleach or boil as this is damaging to the bones.
 Nature is my perfect assistant!
-Any bones i wont use i leave deep in the ground.
+Any bones i wont use i leave in the ground.
+Any time i come across bones in nature i leave some behind for critters to chew on, so they can get their calcium!